apmaros/together/docs/modern_continous_integration_pipeline.md

   - Docker Engine - v19+

 ## CI/CD Pipeline
-Once application is dockerize, next step is to setup a continues integration server that will build the image at the the right time.
+Once application is dockerised, next step is to setup a continues integration server that will build the image at the the right time.
 Typically, on each PR tests and static analysis is done to ensure code quality.
  On pushing to `master` branch is code packaged, published and deployed.
 As this project is focusing on being lightweight, we will attempt to use [Github Action](https://github.com/features/actions), which promises to _"make it easy to automate all software workflows"_

 ## Workflow
 Workflow is automatize process that will carry on our build.
 It is configured in `steps`.
 Steps can be either preconfigured commonly used steps, or manual commands.
 Because we are using commonly used tools, all the steps will be already defined by community.